'I'm tired of playing lumberjack' | This week's high winds pose new issues for weak trees

-AUSTIN, Texas — George Daszko is a landlord whose houses fell victim to the ice storm this month.
+AUSTIN, Texas — George Daszko is a landlord whose houses sustained damage during the ice storm this month.
 One tree fell on a property, knocking down the chimney and crushing part of the porch roof.
-The other tree fell on his other property, puncturing the roof in about four places.
+Another tree fell on his other property, puncturing the roof in about four places.

 "My son sent me a text, you know, with pictures of the fallen trees, and you know, I didn't recognize it was my property.
 I said, 'Where is this?'
 He said, 'It's on our house,'" Daszko said.
 "After the rain and all the water that got into the insulation and all that weight, a couple of bathroom ceilings just collapsed.
 So just happened it's my daughter's apartment too."